 With about 7 in 10 Americans rating pillows as having a "big impact" on their ability to get a good night’s sleep, you may consider becoming a pillow-packer.
-Bringing your personal pillow, whether for comfort or sentimental reasons, is a sure way to add a piece of home to any unwelcoming hotel room.
+Bringing your personal pillow inside a special duffel bag, whether for comfort or sentimental reasons, is a sure way to add a piece of home to any unwelcoming hotel room.

 (The pillow menu at the Intercontinental Resort, Danang, Vietnam)

 It's hard to get comfortable in a place that still smells like the last people who slept there.
 Consider picking up a scented candle that reminds you of home to personalize your otherwise bland room.
 This pineapple-evergreen candle by Lulu Candles will make you feel like you are inside a waterfront suite on a private island :) Just make sure to check with the front desk before lighting it, and be careful not to set off any smoke alarms when blowing it out!